Has your dentist recommended you have a root canal? Our Ottawa dentists explain this dental procedure, why you may need one and what you can expect.

-The area will be numbed with anesthesia before your dentist uses a specialized tool to create an opening in the tooth.
-The bacteria, diseased blood vessels or dead tissue will then be removed from the interior of the tooth.
-The inner chamber of the tooth will be shaped and irrigated with water, rinsing away any diseased tissue that remains.
+Before your dentist uses a specialized tool to create an opening in the tooth, the area will be numbed with anesthesia.
+The bacteria, diseased blood vessels, and dead tissue will then be removed from the tooth's interior.
+The inner chamber of the tooth will be shaped and irrigated with water to remove any remaining diseased tissue.

 Your dentist may also apply an antimicrobial solution to eliminate any remaining bacteria and decrease your risk of further infection.